Eveleigh: Population

-At the 2021 census, the population had decreased to 606 residents.

-In the 2016 census, there were 663 people in Eveleigh.
-53.3% of people were born in Australia and 57.1% of people only spoke English at home.
-The most common responses for religion were No Religion 36.4% and Catholic 20.1%.
+At the 2021 census, the population had decreased to 606 residents, from 663 residents in 2016.
+56.4% of people were born in Australia and 60.6% of people only spoke English at home.
+The most common responses for religion were No Religion 47.0% and Catholic 21.8%.

 Developments

 In 1991, the NSW Government established a consortium including the University of Sydney, University of Technology, Sydney and UNSW which transformed Alexandria side of the workshops site into the Australian Technology Park.
 Another section of the old workshops, which faces onto Wilson St, has recently been converted into a large theatre space.

 Australian Technology Park occupies the site of the former Eveleigh railway yards.
 It is the home of a growing community of researchers, entrepreneurs, incubator businesses, start-ups, mature technology companies and education organisations.

 The ATP buildings are also frequently used as locations for advertisements and television programs including MasterChef Australia.
 So You Think You Can Dance and the auditions of Australian Idol.
 The ATP site will also soon house extensive film and television production facilities including a new digital film making studio built by production company Kennedy Miller Mitchell for the filming of Mad Max 4 and Happy Feet 2.
-The Seven Network and outside broadcast company, Global Television are housed within four purpose-built high definition television studios.
+The Seven Network and outside broadcast company NEP Group are housed within four purpose-built high definition television studios.